skaraogl/-Sustainability-and-Renewable-Energy-Challenge/README.md

 ![image](https://github.com/skaraogl/-Sustainability-and-Renewable-Energy-Challenge/assets/154832924/0d0642fd-6c61-491b-8399-3e0bf29cdcda)

-The apartment imitates a typical german 4-floor apartment block.
+The apartment imitates a typical german 3-room apartment.
 It has an area of 108.8 m² including a balcony.
 The outer walls are thermally insulated consisting of a brick layer plus an PUR layer.
 The internal walls can be distingueshed into 2 groups: First load-bearing and second non-load-bearing walls.
 The load-bearing walls are from brick and the non-load-bearing walls are from porous/pervious concrete.
 The ceiling is from concrete containing a generic thermal insulation layer.
 Closed doors are not included in the model to ease the simulation.
 Currently the simulation time is 1 week and the sample time is 1 sec.
 Because previously the simulation would encounter an error after the inclusion of the moist air Simcape domain, in the Solver Configuration block the "Backward Euler" local solver with a sample time of 1 sec was set (see image below)

 ![image](https://github.com/skaraogl/-Sustainability-and-Renewable-Energy-Challenge/assets/154832924/6dc1dbec-a76b-4231-87c2-2588f3aed2d1)